Officers, Board Members, and Liaisons

 Mary Conaway | Secretary

 Mary Conaway began working with the HCF in the summer of 2016.
 She became the HCF Secretary in May 2018 and is very involved in all the activities of the HCF.
-Mary has been working at Holy Redeemer Health System for over 11 years and has strong administration skills.
+Mary has been working at Holy Redeemer Health System for over 12 years and has strong administration skills.
 Mary was born and raised in Northeast Philadelphia where she currently resides with her family.

 Lauren LoVerde | Practitioner Liaison